konflux-ci/release-service-catalog/catalog/pipeline/fbc-release/0.18/README.md

 - use new version of collect-data task with subdirectory parameter
 - use PipelineRun UID for subdirectory inside the workspace
     - this will avoid the issue of parallel PipelineRuns overriding each other's data
+- use new version of create-internal-requests task with subdirectory parameter

 ### Changes since 0.16
 - git resolvers are used in place of release bundle resolvers